Snyder v. Phelps

-These only slightly less horrifying equivalent of German concentration camps became home to over 110,000 Japanese and Japanese-Americans beginning in 1942.
+These squalid, over-crowded camps became home to over 110,000 Japanese and Japanese-Americans beginning in 1942.

-One man, Fred Korematsu, decided to ignore the President's decree and staked his ground and did not relocate, feeling that it violated his personal rights.
+One man, Fred Korematsu, decided to ignore the President's decree, staked his ground, and did not relocate, feeling it violated his personal rights.
 He was eventually arrested and convicted of violating the executive order.

 Here's a case that still has no real end in sight.

 In 1996, the Defense of Marriage Act was signed in to fruition by then-president Bill Clinton.
 This act stated the "legal definition" of marriage as being only between a man and a woman.

 Fast-forward to 2009 and the case of Smelt v. the United States.
 This case was brought to the Supreme Court by a same-sex couple who wanted their union to be legally and nationally recognized.
 The Court ruled against them making it another case in which the Court ruled in favor of upholding federal law.

 Then on February 23, 2011, it was announced that President Obama ruled the act unconstitutional and would stop enforcing it.
 However, a week later, current Speaker of the House John Boehner publicly declared that he would be taking steps to defend it.

 But if past anti-gay politicians can set precedent, Boehner might just have a secret love for young guys in their early 20s that he can hire to "carry his suitcases" for him on trips and is merely protecting them from being miserable in marriages like straight people.